Contribution to Ophthalmology

 Introducing a glaucoma treatment continuation program

 Glaucoma is the leading cause of vision loss in Japan.
 One of the challenges concerning glaucoma is that many patients with this almost symptomless disease discontinue their medical treatment.
 As an initiative to encourage glaucoma patients to continue to receive medical treatment, Santen has developed ACT Pack®, a glaucoma treatment adherence program.
-This program has so far been provided to and utilized by more than 2,000 medical institutions.
+This program has been provided to and utilized by more than 2,000 medical institutions until FY2023 in Japan.
 A report(*) says that the introduction of ACT Pack® increased the six-month adherence rate from 42.1% to 94.2%.

 • Report on an increase in the six-month adherence rate from a level before the introduction of 42.1% to 94.2%: Tanaka, Toshihiro et al. (2020), Ganka, 62 (8): 801-807